-- a) Remain aware of debris and sweep minor debris if needed by hand. - b) Generally, sweeping should occur during autumn when leaf fall is heavy and again in early spring after winter thaw.
-Sometimes sweeping machinery will be necessary with accumulations are spread over pavements. - c) Manage outside activities that leave waste or drain pollutants to our pavements.
-This involves outside functions including but not limited to yard sales, yard storage, fund raisers like car washes, etc.
+- Remain aware of debris and sweep minor debris is needed by hand. - b) Generally sweeping machinery should be used during autumn when leaf fall is heavy and early spring after winter thaw.
+Sometimes sweeping machinery will be necessary when accumulations are spread over a large area of the pavement. - c) Manage outside activities that leave waste or drain pollutants to our pavements.
+This involves outside functions including but not limited to: Yard sales, yard storage, fund raisers, etc. Do not allow car wash fund raiser or other activities that allow detergents or other pollutants to be wash into storm drain systems.